unixpickle/cubezapp/assets/scripts/view/README.md

 <a name="timer-view-object"></a>
 ## TimerView

 The TimerView presents the user's current time.
 It is responsible for entering and leaving theater mode and for formatting times according to the user's update setting.
+It also manages the current scramble.

 The TimerView class has the following properties: